Why Primary?

 Davids is a defender of the Affordable Care Act.
 That sounds good until you look at what the ACA actually costs a family in Johnson County.

-- The position.
+• The position.
 Davids has never co-sponsored Medicare for All (H.R.
 3421).
 She supports "strengthening the ACA" through incremental subsidies, subsidies that expired at the end of 2025.

-- The cost.
-A family of four in Johnson County now faces benchmark premiums of $28,572 per year before subsidies, with deductibles between $8,000 and $12,000.
-Out-of-pocket costs doubled from $888 to $1,904 in a single year.
+• The cost.
+A family of four in Kansas faces benchmark premiums of $28,572 per year before subsidies.
+The enhanced premium tax credits expired at the end of 2025.
+The House passed an extension; the Senate blocked it.
+Out-of-pocket costs for subsidized enrollees doubled from $888 to $1,904 in a single year.
+The Urban Institute estimates 4.8 million more Americans are now uninsured.

-- Sarah's position.
+• Sarah's position.
 Support Medicare for All (H.R.
 3069 / S.1506).
 Decouple health insurance from employment.
 Cap insulin at $0, not $35.
 Cover primary care, vision, dental, and mental health for every Kansan.

 Follow the Money